walkert/cider/README.md

 The tool expects a CIDR block as input and behaves as follows:

  - With no additional arguments, display information about the network block
+ - With `-a`, list all CIDR blocks which can fit within the network
+ - With `-i IP`, check whether IP is part of the network
  - With `-s SIZE`, display all CIDR blocks of `SIZE` than can fit within the network
- - With `-a`, list all CIDR blocks which can fit within the network

 ## Installation